kwabenasapong/openpldoc/manual/source/configure.rst

 These three settings control

 **End Slide:**
   Up and down arrow keys stop at the top and bottom slides of each Service item.
+  You will need to use the :kbd:`Right Arrow` key or the mouse to move to the next Service Item.

 **Wrap Slide:**
   Up and down arrow keys wrap around at the top and bottom slides of each